Dhuwan

 Dhuwan (English: Smoke) is a 1994 Pakistani television series originally aired on Pakistan Television Corporation channel in 1994.

-The play is based on a story of five friends, who take the challenge to fight against terrorists and drug dealers.
+The play is based on a story of five friends, who take up the challenge to fight against terrorists and drug dealers.
 The serial is known for its neat outdoor shooting and liberal use of ammunition to convey realism.

 Plot

 The story of this drama revolves around five young friends, each with a different background, who want to bring a positive change in society in order to serve their country.
-Azhar (Ashir Azeem) is newly appointed as Assistant superintendent of police.
+Azhar (Ashir Azeem) is newly appointed as an assistant superintendent of police.
 Earlier he had completed his engineering degree but to be able to contribute to the society, he opted for the police job.
 His first placement is in Quetta, where he finds his old friends: Dawood (Nabeel) who is a medical doctor.
 Their local friend Naveed also known as Nido (Asal Din Khan) who looks after his father's business.
 One of their old acquaintance Wajid is a crime reporter in a local newspaper.
 Naveed and Wajid train with their friend Hameed who is the owner of an arms store.

 Azhar was being monitored by an undercover officer Sara (Nazli Nasr) posing as a UN worker.
 She most likely was providing information to the ministry in Islamabad.
 Their first meeting was on a flight to Quetta.
 Azhar is handed over a case of narcotics by the ministry and he is advised to assemble a team to carry out operations which cannot be shared with the local police, to avoid any possible tip-offs to the criminals.
 These five friends begin to train as a crack squad.
 They also begin to create a computerized database of National Identity Cards, passports, and vehicle data.